US companies say shortened isolation will ease staffing woes, but health concerns linger - The Boston Globe

 The Centers for Disease Control and Prevention on Monday reduced the number of days that infected patients should remain isolated — and for many workers, sidelined — to five days from 10.
 Anyone leaving isolation must be free of symptoms and should wear a mask when near others for an additional five days.

-The updated policy was embraced by representatives for industries including air travel, food and retail.
-The omicron variant has torn through already short-staffed sectors, temporarily shutting restaurants and causing the cancellation of thousands of flights that disrupted Christmas travel.
+The updated policy was embraced by representatives for industries including air travel, food, and retail.
+The Omicron variant has torn through already short-staffed sectors, temporarily shutting restaurants and causing the cancellation of thousands of flights that disrupted Christmas travel.
+More than 1,000 flights “within, into, or out of the United States” were canceled Tuesday, according to FlightAware, which provides aviation data.

 Advertisement